YoneAshek/qa-api-testing-restful-booker/README.md

 ## Project Overview
 Project created to show the basic understanding of Postman, based on [Restful-Booker](https://restful-booker.herokuapp.com/) API.

-The Collection also contains 'CreateBooking_RandomValues' endpoint with automated value creation.
-This request is only an addition to the whole Collection and it should only be used with the 'Restful_Booker_Environment_RandomValues' Environment.
-When using Collection Runner while testing the Happy Path, make sure to uncheck this endpoint.

 ## Tools & Technologies
 - Postman
 - REST API